commonprefix/art-of-blockchain/docs/how-to-read.md

 [Common Prefix](https://commonprefix.com) would love to support engineers throughout this learning journey.
 We're launching a Discord group where you can ask questions, discuss concepts, and connect with other engineers studying this material.
 We'll add the invitation link here once the group is active.

-Having said that, please don't hesitate to contact Dionysis Zindros (dionyziz@commonprefix.com) or Nikos Sfakianakis (nikos@commonprefix.com) for any questions or concerns regarding this book, or if you would like to participate in beta-testing it.
+Having said that, please don't hesitate to contact Dionysis Zindros (dionyziz@commonprefix.com) or Nikos Sfakianakis (nikos@commonprefix.com) for any questions or concerns regarding this book, or if you would like to become a beta-tester.